ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.7.1 =
+* Fix - The Fagan/Bradley sidereal method was not working when selling a report.

 = 1.7 =
 * New - New report to show only a chart drawing.